 Edgies Teen Center is committed to empowering New York City teens ages 13 to 18, ensuring that they have the skills, resources, and opportunities to achieve their full potential.
 In our program, Edgies teens receive individual guidance from highly qualified staff as well as access to immersive professional studios and academic enrichment.
 We aim to generate in participants the skills and motivation necessary to succeed through quality educational, recreational, and social programs.

-Students take time to gather and get to know their fellow Edgies members.
-Staff are available for students who have something on their mind, need support, advice, resources, or help problem-solving.
+Snack and Community Time: Students take time to relax and enjoy a snack while getting to know their fellow Edgies members.
+Staff are available for students who have something on their mind or need support, advice, resources, or help problem-solving.

 Homework Help: Having trouble with your homework or school projects?
 Homework help provides members with the support, resources and guidance necessary to complete their homework.
 Dedicated staff and volunteers support participants in achieving academic success.
 One-on-one tutoring is available by appointment; if interested please speak to an Edgies staff member.

 SAT Prep: Students strengthen their test-taking skills to increase their chances of getting into their top college.
 This free intensive program familiarizes students with SAT Math and English content aligned to the newly redesigned SAT Exam.
 Sessions consist of group instruction with highly qualified SAT instructors.